 on its push button tuner.

-Despite the crudity of the resistance
+Despite the resistance coupled RF amplifier,

-coupled RF amplifier, it does contribute to the gain.
-Some channels can
+it does contribute to the gain.
+Some channels can be received with no aerial,

-be received with no aerial, 80km from the transmitters.
-However, in comparison
+80km from the transmitters.
+However, in comparison to a more modern set

-to a more modern set with a cascode TRF amplifier, it is less sensitive.
+with a cascode RF amplifier, it is less sensitive.
+The Radio Electronics

-The Radio Electronics review made a point of this, mentioning Sentinel
+review made a point of this, mentioning Sentinel claiming an indoor aerial

-claiming an indoor aerial to be useful only in optimum conditions.
+to be useful only in optimum conditions.

 Tuning for Australian channels.